Nathan Adrian is ready to dominate the pool in Rio. Again.

 “We're feeling good, we're really excited,” says Adrian of the roster that includes Michael Phelps, Ryan Lochte, Katie Ledecky, Missy Franklin, and Conor Dwyer.
 “I think there are a lot of sleepers out there who didn't necessarily do as well as they needed to do last year in competition.
 They're going to be ready to perform this year and be competitive at the world stage for some medals.”

 Adrian has been training intensely to prepare for Rio—weightlifting and yoga have been essential, he says—but as the Games have gotten close, he's throttled back on training and put some muscle into Citi's #StandForProgress campaign, which aims "to inspire Americans nationwide to set goals alongside America's elite athletes" heading into the Olympics.
-Adrian sat down with a Stanford University student as part of the campaign and spoke about overcoming obstacles, finding motivation and setting goals—check out the video here.

 Men’s Fitness caught up with Adrian ahead of the 2016 Olympics to speak about his expectations for the swim team at Rio, his training and nutritional routine, and how he keeps himself motivated in the pool.